7 Best AI Workflow Automation Tools in 2025

 According to McKinsey, current generative AI and similar technologies could automate up to 70% of employees’ time.

-The following are five AI workflow automation tools that improve how your business operates day to day.
+The following are seven AI workflow automation tools that improve how your business operates day to day.

 1. Activepieces